Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

 By \eqref{JKIntro} this will complete the proof of the first equality \eqref{MainThmJK} in Theorem \ref{MainThm} $(ii)$. \begin{rmk} The references \cite{chan, leung} show how to compute the consistent completion $\bar{\fD}$ using a solution $\Phi_{\bar{\fD}_0}$ of the Maurer-Cartan equation, in a dgLa of smooth forms, constructed from the initial diagram $\bar{\fD}_0$.
 The functions $\bar{\vartheta}_q$ also appear there as (limits of) flat sections for the deformed differential $d_{\Phi_{\bar{\fD}_0}} = d + [\Phi_{\bar{\fD}_0},\,-\,]$ (see in particular \cite{leung} Theorem 3.15).
 Perhaps, this could be though of as a ``de Rham model" which computes $\bar{\fD}$ in the smooth category, as opposed to a ``Betti model" using broken lines (which are affine linear and combinatorial objects), and a ``Dolbeault model" using the holomorphic object $\nabla$.
 It should be possible to prove Theorem \eqref{MainThm} (and, perhaps, more general results) in this ``de Rham model". \end{rmk}

-{\textbf{Acknowledgements.}} We are grateful to G. Borot, V. Fantini, S. A. Filippini, N. Sibilla and R. P. Thomas for some discussions related to the present paper.
-We also thank an anonymous referee for suggestions on how to improve our exposition.
+{\textbf{Acknowledgements.}} We thank G. Borot, V. Fantini, S. A. Filippini, N. Sibilla and R. P. Thomas for some discussions related to the present paper.
+We are also grateful to the anonymous Referees for several suggestions on how to improve the paper, and in particular we thank one of the Referees for a comment leading to our Remark \ref{ScatteringRmk}.